 CEO and executive leadership team

-I became chief executive of the British Red Cross in October 2014.
-I head the executive leadership team, working closely with our board of trustees in fulfilling our charitable mission.
-I’m responsible for an annual income of over £280 million.
+I became CEO of British Red Cross in November 2023.
+In this role, I’m responsible for leading the executive team and collaborating closely with our board of trustees in fulfilling our charitable mission.

 Executive director of UK operations

 I joined the British Red Cross on 1 April 2022 as executive director of UK operations, and am proud to be part of the organisation.